 “How will you feel when we achieve your goal?”

 Once you get the hang of asking these questions, it becomes simple to know whether the client should hire you, and whether you want to be hired.
-I won’t accept a coaching engagement unless the client and I agree that there is at least a 5 – 10 x return on my fees.
+I won’t accept a coaching engagement unless the client and I agree that there is at least a 5 – 10 x return on my executive coaching fees.
 This includes both tangible and intangible benefits.
 I learned this rule of thumb when I worked in a big consulting firm, and we were selling engagements with price tags of $200,000 up to $2 million.
 If we could justify a ROI at those fees, coaches can definitely do it, too.

 As I speak to the client, I have the image of a scale in my head.
 Each time we uncover a new cost of the current challenge or benefit from coaching, I add it to the scale until I know that I can justify the cost of coaching.